ATTESA: E-TS Pro

 In 1995, with the introduction of the R33 Skyline GT-R, Nissan introduced a new version of their ATTESA system.
 It was named ATTESA-ETS Pro, as an upgrade from the earlier ATTESA-ETS.
 It was standard equipment in the R33 & R34 Skyline GT-R V.spec (Victory Specification) model, and was offered as an option on the standard Skyline GT-R models called the "Active LSD option".
-The active rear LSD was also available as an option on some rear wheel drive Nissans such as the R33 GTS25t and C34 RS Stagea.
+The active rear LSD was also available as an option on some rear wheel drive Nissans such as the R33 GTS25t, the C34 RS Stagea and Y33 Cima S-Four..

 ATTESA E-TS Pro differs from the standard ATTESA E-TS in a few ways.
 Where ATTESA E-TS controls the front to rear torque-split, the Pro system is also capable of left-and-right torque split to the rear wheels.
 This is done via an active rear LSD.
 Additionally, ATTESA E-TS Pro was marketed as controlling the ABS system to each wheel independently, while the previous ABS computer could sense the speed of each wheel its ABS pump is only 3-channel (both rear brakes are linked as a pair).
 Although this is not part of the AWD system, the computer makes use of the same sensors to determine wheel slip and traction.

 On ATTESA E-TS Pro equipped vehicles, the front differential remains a standard differential, not being linked to the ATTESA E-TS Pro system.

 The R33 Skyline regularly updates the speed of the rear wheels to the wheel speed sensors 100 times per second while the R34 Skyline regularly updates the speed of the rear wheels to the wheel sensors 1,000 times per second.

 The 2009 Nissan GT-R uses an updated version of the ATTESA E-TS, which is designed to work with the car's rear transaxle layout.
 The system is unique in the way that it utilizes two driveshafts under the vehicle's centerline, with a second driveshaft running slightly to the right of the main driveshaft which transfers power to the front wheels.